 - Scrolling screenshots on Huawei phones

 I am sure you use the screenshot feature on your smartphone quite often.
 While this feature has been around on Android and iOS devices for a really long time, the same cannot be said about the scrolling screenshot feature.
-In fact, as of May 2021, Google is yet to natively enable scrolling screenshots on stock Android.
+With Android 12, Google has finally developed a native version of capturing scrolling screenshots.
+In other words, it does not matter the type or brand of Android smartphone you currently use - there is a consistent method to do so once your device has Android 12 up and running on it.

-This also means that smartphones from Google and the likes of Motorola, Sony, and Nokia - all of which run stock Android - do not natively support scrolling screenshots.
-What makes the situation all the more infuriating is that most smartphone vendors have managed to bake this feature on their custom Operating Systems for ages now.
-So it is not that Android smartphones across the board cannot capture scrolling screenshots.
+This also means that smartphones from Google and the likes of Motorola, Sony, and Nokia, all of which run stock Android, will support scrolling screenshots (if they have Android 12 running).
+Do take note that most smartphone vendors have managed to bake this feature on their custom Operating Systems for ages now.
+So, it is a fallacy to state that Android smartphones across the board cannot capture scrolling screenshots.

-In this article, we first explore how to capture scrolling screenshots on smartphones running stock Android.
+In this article, we will first explore how to capture scrolling screenshots on smartphones that run on stock Android.
 This fix will let you capture scrolling screenshots on devices made by Motorola, Nokia, and even Sony.
-In the second part, we take a look at the ways you can do the same task on some of the more popular Android skins.
+In the second part, we take a look at the ways you can do the very same task on some of the more popular Android skins.

 While you will get a lot of apps when you search for scrolling screenshots on the Google Play Store, one app that seems to be everyone’s favorite is LongShot.
 It supports the auto-scroll feature, which makes the task very simple.
 Here’s how you can use Longshot to capture scrolling screenshots on phones running stock Android